Freshman

 Athletics: The intercollegiate athletics program has a rich heritage in both Douglas and Waycross, drawing athletes from throughout Georgia as well as other states and countries.
 The athletic program includes baseball, softball, women’s soccer, men’s and women’s swimming, men’s and women’s cross country, and men’s basketball (Waycross campus).

 Faculty: SGSC faculty are credentialed and meet SACSCOC requirements to teach in their respective field.
 There are no graduate assistants teaching classes at South Georgia State College.
-The average class size is 26, which allows faculty to provide personal attention and support for each student as needed.
+The faculty-to-student ratio is 21:1; which allows faculty to provide personal attention and support for each student as needed.

 Campuses: The tree-lined Douglas campus features 190 landscaped acres and includes a blend of well-maintained classroom and residential space with open green areas suitable for student gatherings.
 The Waycross campus features 150 acres of wooded land and includes three academic buildings, two lakes, and a walking trail.
 Both campuses have facilities which are home to the SGSC Hawks athletic teams.
-SGSC also has instructional sites in Americus and Valdosta.
+SGSC also has an instructional site in Valdosta, Georgia.

-Douglas Campus, Waycross Campus, Georgia Southwestern State University Entry Program, Valdosta State University Entry Program
+Douglas Campus, Waycross Campus, and Valdosta State University Entry Program.

 Please click on the form you'd like to access from the list below.